-Mid-semester grades are given to academic advisors to distribute to students during the priority-registration period.
+Mid-semester grades are made available to students in the HCC Online Services during the priority-registration period.
 These grades provide some guidance in the selection of the next semester's courses.
 All grades, especially those representing below-average achievement, should be discussed with course instructors and academic advisors.